National Gas Turbine Establishment: Number 9 Exhauster

 Pyestock's designers built the Air House on a large scale, thinking it could supply adequate suction for the supersonic test cells.
 But they could not have anticipated the phenomenal force required by Cell 4 - even with all eight exhausters running the suction was insufficient.
 The solution was to build another exhauster set directly next to Cell 4.
 As there are eight in the Air House, this one was named number 9.

 It is a Parsons "multi-stage axial-flow exhauster".
 It was used mainly by Cell 4 but also occasionally by Cell 3 and Cell 3 West.
 It was driven by a 36,000 horsepower synchronous motor, with power being taken first from the site's power station, and then when 3,000 rpm was reached it was synchronised with the National Grid.

 Filmography

 Pyestock was used for several scenes in the 2005 film Sahara by Breck Eisner, based on the best-selling book of the same name by Clive Cussler.
 Internal sections of Cell 3 and Cell 4 were suitably reworked for the film's supposedly solar powered waste disposal facility.

 It was also used in the Red Dwarf episode “Epideme” specifically the small hatch into Cell 4.

+The Establishment also features in the film A Yank Comes Back, which includes a short interview with Graham Harrison Friese-Greene, a son of William Friese-Greene.